-But now, this essence of humanity, our face, has entered a new era, one of commoditization and control of systems based on its morphology: in other words, facial recognition.
+But now, this essence of humanity, our face, has entered a new era, one of commoditization and control of systems based on their morphology: in other words, facial recognition.

-But is facial recognition, a digital dystopia or part of a natural digital evolution that we should all accept?
+But is facial recognition a digital dystopia or part of a natural digital evolution that we should all accept?

 Still, privacy considerations aside, facial recognition as a technology (FRT) is booming.
 Figures vary, but all see a growth in the market for FRT.
 Mordor Intelligence predicts a market value of facial recognition technology and services of $10.19 billion by 2025, growing at a CAGR of 12.5%.

 Georgetown Law, Center on Privacy and Technology report into Unregulated Police Face Recognition In America found that 50% of Americans are on some or other law enforcement face recognition system.
 The report’s concern is that the databases holding these biometric data are largely unregulated.
-Recommendations from the report include better legislature to only allow searches based on a “reasonable suspicion standard” and that anyone found innocent should have their facial data removed from a database.
+Recommendations from the report include a better legislature only to allow searches based on a “reasonable suspicion standard” and that anyone found innocent should have their facial data removed from a database.

 The use of facial recognition at borders is convenient and efficient.
 It is widely adopted in Europe, for example.
 In Australia, the government is looking to use biometric data to automate 90% of passenger border checks by 2020.
 Hong Kong and Singapore airports are also examples of the use of FRT for expediting passengers.

-Social media is perhaps one of the most lateral uses of facial recognition, many of us using it without even thinking about it.
+Social media is perhaps one of the most lateral uses of facial recognition; many of us use it without even thinking about it.
 The tag suggestions setting in Facebook, for example, allowed you to tag friends and facial recognition matched images of a person across the platform.
 Privacy pressure has since resulted in Facebook offering greater management of this setting.
 However, our faces remain the theme across most social platforms.

 The risk list for facial recognition privacy is long; some of the contenders for biometric privacy risk of the year are: